 This is an in-depth review of the new Topping DX3 Pro+ which is an affordable desktop integrated DAC and headphone amplifier.
 It is priced at $199.

-Disclaimer: This is a sample unit that was sent to us in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Shenzhen Audio and Topping for giving us this opportunity.

 To read more about Topping products that we have previously featured on Headfonics click here.